tauri-apps/tauri-docs/docs/testing/webdriver/example/setup.md

 ```

 I'll go over some of these.
 You can see the `dist/` directory we created earlier specified as the `distDir` property.
 We
-set a bundle identifier so that the built application has a unique id, along with setting the `icon.png` as the only
+set a bundle identifier so that the built application has a unique id and set the `icon.png` as the only
 icon.
-We aren't using any Tauri apis or features, so we just disable all them in `allowlist` by setting `"all": false`.
+We aren't using any Tauri APIs or features, so we disable them in `allowlist` by setting `"all": false`.
-The window values just sets a single window to be created with some reasonable default values.
+The window values just set a single window to be created with some reasonable default values.

-At this point, we have a basic Hello World application that when ran, should display a simple greeting.
+At this point, we have a basic Hello World application that should display a simple greeting when run.

 ## Running the Example Application

 To make sure we did it right, let's build this application!
 We will run this as a `--release` application because we
 will also run our WebDriver tests with a release profile.
-Run `cargo run --release` and after some compiling we should
+Run `cargo run --release`, and after some compiling, we should
 see the following application pop up.

 <div style={{textAlign: 'center'}}>